Controllable Pareto Multi-Task Learning: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel controllable Pareto multi-task learning framework for solving MTL problems.
-With a hypernetwork-based Pareto solution generator, our method can directly learn the whole Pareto front for all tasks with a single model.
+With a preference-based hypernetwork, our method can learn the whole trade-off curve for all tasks with a single model.
 It allows practitioners to easily make real-time trade-off adjustment among tasks at the inference time.
 Experimental results on various MTL applications demonstrated the usefulness and efficiency of the proposed method.